Editor: Dr. Muhammad Ismail

-Al-Eeqaz Research Journal is a peer-reviewed International journal, available in online and published four times a year.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this research journal, including the author, the chief editor, the editorial board, the peer-reviewer and the publisher of SSRC.
+AL-EEQAZ Research Journal is a peer-review, open access, International journal, available in online and published four times a year.
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this research journal, including the author, the chief editor, the editorial board, the peer-reviewed and the publisher of SSRC.

 Ethical Guideline for Journal Publication

 The publication of an article in a peer-reviewed AL-EEQAZ Research Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.